Our Activities

 The Power of Place Campaign

-Led by our parliamentarians, this campaign is a digital-run piece that gives MPs the opportunity to champion SMEs within their constituency.
+Led by our parliamentarians, this campaign is a digital-run piece that gives MPs the opportunity to champion three small businesses within their constituency.

-This piece of work with align with the Department for Business and Trade’s International Trade Week, and will be a launch pad and brand-strengthening exercise for UK SMEs, in particular those who export their products.
+This piece of work is a launch pad and brand-strengthening exercise for UK MSMEs who export.

 Past Activities